OrebroUniversity/hrp_oru/modifications/README.md

 To be able to turn on and off the power an additional power switch is mounted close to the rear right wheel as shown below.

 ![alt text][battery_switch]
-![alt text][battery_switch2]

-[battery_switch]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/battery_switch.jpeg "Battery switch - outside"
+[battery_switch]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/battery_switch.jpeg "Battery switch placement"

-[battery_switch2]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/battery_switch.jpeg "Battery switch - inside"

 ### Serial connection